makaela12/ImageLabellingApp/README.md

-CAPSTONE PROJECT - IMAGE LABELLING ANDROID APPLICATION
+CAPSTONE PROJECT - IMAGE LABELLING ANDROID APPLICATION...
+IN PROGRESS

 The goal of this project is to create an application that allows users to gather and label images from a mobile device, in order to create datasets that can be used to train machine learning models.